mkfizi/starter-alpinejs/README.md

 })
 ```

-- `base: '/sitename/'` - Sets the base public path for deployment.
-Use this if the site will be hosted under a sub-path (e.g., https://example.com/sitename/).
 - `root: './src'` — Specifies that your source content (HTML, JS, CSS) is inside `src/`.
 - `publicDir: '../public'` — Points to the `../public` directory for static assets that should be built as-is.
 - `build.outDir: '../dist'` — Specifies the output directory `../dist` for production build.